waldyjoe/waldyjoe.github.io/_pages/publication.md

 <pre>@inproceedings{SurynekPRIMA20,
-  author    = {Pavel Surynek and Jiaoyang Li and Han Zhang and T. K. Satish Kumar and Sven Koenig}, title     = {Mutex Propagation for {SAT-based} Multi-Agent Path Finding}, booktitle = {Proceedings of the International Conference on Principles and Practice of Multi-Agent Systems (EAAI)}, year      = {2020}
+  author    = {Pavel Surynek and Jiaoyang Li and Han Zhang and T. K. Satish Kumar and Sven Koenig}, title     = {Mutex Propagation for {SAT-based} Multi-Agent Path Finding}, booktitle = {Proceedings of the International Conference on Principles and Practice of Multi-Agent Systems (PRIMA)}, year      = {2020}
 }
 </pre></div>